Learn how to determine your Google Grants eligibility and get started with the program.

 Once you’ve assembled your team and are ready to begin your application, head to Google’s Get Started page and click “apply,” and you’re on your way!

-Sign up for Getting Attention's newsletter to learn more about Google Ad Grants.
+Sign up for Getting Attention's newsletter to learn more about the program, including how to check your Google Grants eligibility.

 Acquiring the Google Ad Grant is one thing, but making the most of your funding is another challenge entirely.
 Properly managing your account is a learning process that involves closely monitoring your campaigns and making adjustments based on what’s working.

-From optimizing your website’s content to crafting compelling ad copy, there’s a lot you can do to generate more value from the grant.
-Here are some of our favorite Google Ad Grant management tips.
+From optimizing your website’s content to crafting compelling ad copy, generate more value from the grant with our favorite Google Ad Grant management tips.

-Make the most of your eligibility by practicing these Google Ad Grants management tips.
+Make the most of your Google Ad Grants eligibility by practicing these account management tips.

 1. Optimize your landing pages.